moritzsalla/cci-physcomp-final/journal/week-6/README.md

 }
 ```

-#### Fading function

-Fades led to 255.
+This function fafdes an led to 255.
 When at 255, fades back to 0.
 Endless loop.
 Starting point for more complex functions.

 https://youtu.be/EKUP-7Uccfg